Skip to Main Content

 Windows media player

 5. When the Sync is complete, you may eject your USB drive.
-Click the little picture of a thumb drive on the Task Bar at the bottom of the computer screen.
-Select "Eject ___" and when it says "Safe to Remove Hardware" you may remove the drive.
+Click the little picture of a thumb drive on the right side of the taskbar at the bottom of the computer monitor (or, if necessary, click on the ^ on the right side of the taskbar to show the hidden icons - select the thumb drive).
+Select "Eject ___".
+When it says "Safe to Remove Hardware" you may remove the USB.

 6. When you are finished, close Windows Media Player.